Bowling Portfolio Management LLC Cuts Position in Xerox Holdings Co. (NYSE:XRX)

-Bowling Portfolio Management LLC trimmed its holdings in shares of Xerox Holdings Co.
-(NYSE:XRX) by 9.7% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 28,380 shares of the information technology services provider’s stock after selling 3,058 shares during the quarter.
-Bowling Portfolio Management LLC’s holdings in Xerox were worth $658,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bowling Portfolio Management LLC cut its stake in Xerox Holdings Co.
+(NYSE:XRX) by 9.7% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 28,380 shares of the information technology services provider’s stock after selling 3,058 shares during the quarter.
+Bowling Portfolio Management LLC’s holdings in Xerox were worth $658,000 at the end of the most recent quarter.

-Other hedge funds have also made changes to their positions in the company.
-Banque Cantonale Vaudoise purchased a new position in Xerox during the 3rd quarter worth $28,000.
-CI Investments Inc. purchased a new position in Xerox during the 3rd quarter worth $37,000.
-ELM Advisors LLC purchased a new position in Xerox during the 4th quarter worth $52,000.
-ARK Investment Management LLC grew its stake in Xerox by 54.7% during the 3rd quarter.
-ARK Investment Management LLC now owns 3,520 shares of the information technology services provider’s stock worth $66,000 after buying an additional 1,245 shares during the last quarter.
-Finally, Private Advisor Group LLC purchased a new position in Xerox during the 2nd quarter worth $60,000.
-Hedge funds and other institutional investors own 81.05% of the company’s stock.
+Other large investors also recently made changes to their positions in the company.
+Principal Financial Group Inc. increased its holdings in shares of Xerox by 12.1% in the 2nd quarter.
+Principal Financial Group Inc. now owns 398,785 shares of the information technology services provider’s stock valued at $6,097,000 after acquiring an additional 42,912 shares during the period.
+Advisors Asset Management Inc. grew its stake in Xerox by 57.5% during the 3rd quarter.
+Advisors Asset Management Inc. now owns 186,510 shares of the information technology services provider’s stock worth $3,501,000 after buying an additional 68,075 shares during the last quarter.
+Bank of America Corp DE grew its stake in Xerox by 26.5% during the 2nd quarter.
+Bank of America Corp DE now owns 612,438 shares of the information technology services provider’s stock worth $9,364,000 after buying an additional 128,218 shares during the last quarter.
+California Public Employees Retirement System grew its stake in Xerox by 3.7% during the 3rd quarter.
+California Public Employees Retirement System now owns 430,104 shares of the information technology services provider’s stock worth $8,073,000 after buying an additional 15,388 shares during the last quarter.
+Finally, Janney Montgomery Scott LLC grew its stake in Xerox by 193.3% during the 3rd quarter.
+Janney Montgomery Scott LLC now owns 132,765 shares of the information technology services provider’s stock worth $2,492,000 after buying an additional 87,503 shares during the last quarter.
+Institutional investors and hedge funds own 81.05% of the company’s stock.

-In other Xerox news, major shareholder Carl C. Icahn acquired 150,586 shares of the business’s stock in a transaction on Tuesday, November 3rd.
-The stock was bought at an average price of $18.66 per share, for a total transaction of $2,809,934.76.
-The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, major shareholder Carl C. Icahn bought 60,010 shares of the firm’s stock in a transaction on Thursday, November 5th.
-The stock was acquired at an average cost of $18.93 per share, for a total transaction of $1,135,989.30.
-The disclosure for this purchase can be found here.
-0.33% of the stock is currently owned by insiders.

 The business also recently declared a quarterly dividend, which will be paid on Friday, January 29th.
 Investors of record on Thursday, December 31st will be given a dividend of $0.25 per share.
 This represents a $1.00 annualized dividend and a yield of 4.45%.
 The ex-dividend date is Wednesday, December 30th.
 Xerox’s dividend payout ratio is currently 28.17%.

-Several analysts have weighed in on the company.
-Morgan Stanley boosted their price target on Xerox from $17.00 to $24.00 and gave the company an “equal weight” rating in a research note on Wednesday, December 16th.
-Zacks Investment Research raised shares of Xerox from a “sell” rating to a “buy” rating and set a $24.00 price objective on the stock in a report on Wednesday, December 23rd.
+XRX has been the topic of several research analyst reports.
+Zacks Investment Research upgraded Xerox from a “sell” rating to a “buy” rating and set a $24.00 target price on the stock in a research note on Wednesday, December 23rd.
+Morgan Stanley increased their price objective on Xerox from $17.00 to $24.00 and gave the company an “equal weight” rating in a report on Wednesday, December 16th.
 Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company’s stock.
 The company currently has an average rating of “Hold” and an average target price of $20.00.

+In related news, CAO Joseph H. Mancini sold 25,000 shares of the company’s stock in a transaction dated Thursday, November 19th.
+The shares were sold at an average price of $21.52, for a total transaction of $538,000.00.
+Following the completion of the sale, the chief accounting officer now owns 38,672 shares of the company’s stock, valued at approximately $832,221.44.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Carl C. Icahn acquired 150,586 shares of the business’s stock in a transaction on Tuesday, November 3rd.
+The stock was acquired at an average price of $18.66 per share, with a total value of $2,809,934.76.
+The disclosure for this purchase can be found here.
+0.33% of the stock is currently owned by company insiders.

 Xerox Profile